Each resident is expected to present a formal case, a journal review, and/or administrative topic review to pharmacy staff as required for rotation.

 - Reference writers must complete the standardized reference form in the PhORCAS system.

 - Completed application to the University of Houston College of Pharmacy MS Program

 What is the official start date of the program?

-Can program extend beyond the 12 months of Residency Class?
+Can the program extend beyond the Residency Class?

 When is the application deadline?

-All PHORCAS application documents must be received by December 31.
-All University of Houston application documents must be received by January 5, 2018.
+All PhORCAS application documents must be received by December 31, 2018.
+All University of Houston application documents must be received by January 4, 2019.
 Early application to the program is highly recommended.

 For additional information, please contact: